Harry "Bucky" Lew Feature

 "He was so well-known in Lowell, it just wasn't a big deal," O'Connor said.
 "In other towns, it was a big deal.
 And I mean, Lowell was not exactly the birthplace of liberal thinking.
 But he and his family had been so prominent for so long.”

-In 1927, Lew joined the Springfield Athletic Club, Springfield, Massachusetts.
-Around the same time, he moved his family to Springfield.
+About 1929, he moved his family to Springfield.
 After 30 years of playing on a basketball team, in 1930, at age of 46, Lew was no longer on the Springfield team.
-He continued in the dry cleaning business until he retired in 1955.
+He continued in the dry-cleaning business until he retired in 1955.

 “Bucky Lew was a man of courage and perseverance.
 He didn’t talk about basketball.”
 His daughter, Phyllis, told a reported, “but sometimes, if things weren’t going well for one of us or if we were having difficult times, he’d talk about how things were for him back then.
 He used his athletic experiences to teach us what life was about.”